Where to find the cheapest Robot Restaurant tickets?

 Because of these very different opinions, we decided to write this guide that covers everything you need to know about this robot show in Japan.

-We explain what you can expect from the show and how you can find the best robot restaurant tickets.
+We explain what you can expect from the show and where you can purchase cheap robot restaurant tickets.
 Spoiler alert it’s online.